Open-and-Sustainable/prismAId/docs/advanced-features.md

 Processing file #2/2: lit_test_duplicate
 ```

-Third, in order to assess if the prompt definition are not only clear but also effective in extracting the information the researcher is looking for, it is is possible to use `cot_justiication`: `yes`.
+Third, in order to assess if the prompt definition are not only clear but also effective in extracting the information the researcher is looking for, it is is possible to use `cot_justification`: `yes`.
 This will create an output `.txt` for each manuscript containing the chain of thought (CoT) justification for the answer provided.
 Technically, the justification is provided by the model in the same chat as the answer, and right after it.

 The ouput in the justification output reports the information requested, the answer provided, the modle CoT, and eventually the relevant sentences in the manuscript reviewd, like in:
 ```md